proversity-org/edx-documentation/en_us/course_authors/source/video/video_uploads.rst

 files, the steps to upload the files, and how you monitor video processing at edX.

-.. removed "how course teams enable the video upload process in Studio, "
+.. removed "how course teams enable the video upload process in Studio", which is commented out below in this file.

 * :ref:`Specifications for Successful Video Files`